Diodotus I: Secession from the Seleucid realm

-Different scholars have argued for a 'High Chronology' which places Diodotus' independence around 255 BC in the reign of Antiochus II, or a 'Low Chronology' which dates the secession around 245 BC at the beginning of the reign of Seleucus II.
+Different scholars have argued for a 'High Chronology' which places Diodotus's independence around 255 BC in the reign of Antiochus II, or a 'Low Chronology' which dates the secession around 245 BC at the beginning of the reign of Seleucus II.
 Several scholars have expressed pessimism about the possibility of resolving this debate with the available evidence.
 Frank Holt argues that the secession should be seen as a gradual process in which Diodotus and other eastern Seleucid satraps aggregated ever more autonomy, rather than a single event.
 In his opinion, the process probably began in the 250s BC and was completed in the reign of Seleucus II.
 By contrast, Jens Jakobssen argues that Diodotus assumed independence suddenly in 246 or 245 BC, in the confusion of the Third Syrian War, during which it briefly appeared that Ptolemy III had conquered the Seleucid core territories of Syria and Mesopotamia.

 The limited archaeological evidence reveals no signs of discontinuity or destruction in this period.
 The transition from Seleucid rule to independence thus seems to have been accomplished peacefully.
 Coins of Antiochus I were over sixty times more common than those of Antiochus II in the excavations at Ai Khanoum, which might indicate that Bactria shifted out of the Seleucid orbit early in Antiochus II's reign, or that Antiochus I's coinage continued to be minted posthumously.

-Whether gradual or quick, the culmination of the process was apparently Diodotus' proclamation of himself as king.
+Whether gradual or quick, the culmination of the process was apparently Diodotus's proclamation of himself as king.
 He divided the territories under his control into a number of satrapies, each with its own satrap.
 Two of these satrapies, Aspionus and Turiva (perhaps Tapuria) were established on the border with Parthia.
 Archaeologists have identified a number of other settlements which might be other satrapal capitals, including Yemshi Tepe in Sar-e Pol, Dalverzin Tepe in the Surxondaryo river valley, and Kobadian in the Kofarnihon river valley.
 It is unclear whether Diodotus based himself and his main mint at Ai-Khanoum or Bactra.

 The literary sources stress the prosperity of the new kingdom.
 Justin calls it "the extremely prosperous empire of the thousand cities of Bactria.", while the geographer Strabo says:

 The Greeks who caused Bactria to revolt grew so powerful on account of the fertility of the country that they became masters, not only of Ariana, but also of India, as Apollodorus of Artemita says: and more tribes were subdued by them than by Alexander...
 Their cities were Bactra (also called Zariaspa, through which flows a river bearing the same name and emptying into the Oxus), and Darapsa, and several others.